bngarren/checkmate.nvim/README.md

 ---When a parent should become checked
 ---i.e, how a checked child affects its parent
 ---
----Note: Custom states with "complete" behavior count as done, "incomplete" as not done,
+---Note: Custom states with "complete" type count as done, "incomplete" as not done,
 ---and "inactive" states are ignored (as if they don't exist for completion purposes).
 ---
 ---  - "all_children": When ALL descendants are complete or inactive, including nested